 Robert returned home to his native Pottsville, Pennsylvania, and worked for Schuylkill County Weatherization Program.
 During his career, he was diagnosed with a bone condition called avascular necrosis and had five hip replacement surgeries.
 Unfortunately, his employer was no longer able to hold his job open as he recovered from his last hip replacement surgery and extensive rehabilitation.

-For 13 years, Robert lived in the same apartment in Pottsville.
+For 13 years, Robert, a Navy veteran, lived in the same apartment in Pottsville.
 He had an absentee landlord who let the building deteriorate and it fall apart over the years.
 “I had black mold in the bathroom.
 The steam would make it worse and I couldn’t breathe,” said Robert.
 “I knew I had to get out of there.”

-Today, Robert is an advocate for Supportive Services for Veteran Families and recommends them to any veteran who is facing eviction or homeless.
-Opportunity House in Reading, Pennsylvania administers the SSVF grant for Schuylkill, Berks, and Lancaster Counties.
+Today, Robert is an advocate for Veteran Services and recommends them to any veteran who is homeless in Berks County, Pennsylvania, contact Opportunity House in Reading, Pennsylvania.